kottans/frontend/tasks/linux-cli-http.md

    * embed the screenshot or add a link to the screenshot
    * list your reflections on all subtasks
      (_what was new to you_, _what surprised you_, _what you intend to use in future_)
-1. If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
+1. Great job!
+Go ahead and share your progress with others – post a message in [course channel][chat]:
    `Linux CLI and HTTP — #done` (or `Linux CLI and HTTP — #p2p_done` if you are p2p course student) and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. Study Extra Materials below to improve your skills.